yujuangao/yujuangao.github.io/research.md

 [Full Draft](https://ssrn.com/abstract=4969618)
 Presented at: AAEA 2022, China Education Finance Research Forum 2023

+## Working in Progross

+3G Network Expansion and Fertility Decisions in Nigeria
+(with Conner Mullally, Xinde Ji, Jared Gars)
+Presented at: AAEA 2025

 Maternal Migration and Early Child Development in Rural China
 (with Yue Ma and Conner Mullally)
 Presented at: SAEA 2023, AAEA 2022, WEAI 2022

-3G Network Expansion and Fertility Decisions in Nigeria
-(with Conner Mullally, Xinde Ji, Jared Gars)
-Presented at: AAEA 2025

 ---